alanshaw/emitterator/README.md

 `options` is an optional object that may contain the following properties:

-* `options.eventName` (string) A custom name for the event emitted when the iterator yields a value
+* `eventName` (string) A custom name for the event emitted when the iterator yields a value
-* `options.transformValue` (function) A (async) function that can be used to transform the value yielded by the iterator before it is emitted
+* `transformValue` (function) A (async) function that can be used to transform the value yielded by the iterator before it is emitted

 ### `emitter.cancel(): Promise`